Jason Lee (missionary): Willamette Cattle Company

 The first representative from the United States to visit the Methodist station was Navy Lieutenant William A. Slacum on board the Loriot.
 John McLoughlin welcomed the naval official and informed Jason Lee of his arrival, who met Slacum at Champoeg in January.
 A common topic Slacum had with French-Canadian and American settlers residing in the Willamette Valley was about livestock.
 All the cattle residing in Oregon at the time was then owned by the HBC.
 Despite this, McLoughlin authorized the loaning out of livestock as needed to missionaries and settlers.
 To resolve this pressing issue, Slacum suggested that cattle from Alta California be purchased.
 The Willamette Cattle Company was formed and the Loriot gave passage to Young and other men to California.
-Returning overland with a herd of 600 livestock, the portion for Lee and the Mission bestowed a sound means of nutritional self-sufficiently.
+Returning overland with a herd of 600 livestock, the portion for Lee and the Mission bestowed a sound means of nutritional self-sufficiency.

 Promoting a settler authority

-Ewing Young became the center of attention of the Willamette Valley farmsteads once again with his death and his extensive estate, which had no heirs to claim it in 1841 Several meetings were held and Lee chaired the first one where he put forth a proposal for a singular jurisdiction for all inhabitants south of the Columbia river.
+Ewing Young became the center of attention of the Willamette Valley farmsteads once again with his death and his extensive estate, which had no heirs to claim it in 1841.
+Several meetings were held and Lee chaired the first one where he put forth a proposal for a singular jurisdiction for all inhabitants south of the Columbia river.
 This was the culmination of feuds with Vicar General Blanchet who had till then dispensed justice on the Catholic population of the Willamette Valley.
 Blanchet was accused by Lee of splitting the settler community by refusing to submit to the attempted civic authority.
 This attempt was aimed at cutting the financially supportive relationship and patronage the HBC gave the Catholic Missionaries.
 By removing the political control over Catholics, the Company would lose influence among the settlers.
 An additional motive was that the Oregon Mission was in debt to the Company.
 These were the roots of Lee's support for a government in 1841, rather than finding a local regime necessary in and of itself.

 At the time of the Champoeg Meetings Lee was no longer an active participant of the political activities in the valley.
-By this point noted a biographer, "Jason's Lee acumen made him realize that a local provisional government was not the direction that lay Oregon's true interest."
+By this point, according to Brosnan, "Jason Lee's political acumen made him realize that a local provisional government was not the direction where lay Oregon's true interest."
 Abernethy joined Lee in criticizing the Champoeg Meetings and their developments as unnecessary.